rxhanson/Rectangle/.github/ISSUE_TEMPLATE/feature_request.md

     about: Please discuss feature ideas here.
 ---

-Feature ideas are discussed in the [discussions tab](https://github.com/rxhanson/Rectangle/discussions).
-Please create your discussion there.
+Feature ideas are now kept in the [discussions tab](https://github.com/rxhanson/Rectangle/discussions).
+Please create an issue there, not here.